Dave864/rshell/src/README.md

   ```

   So far we have only been using examples where the delimiter is only one letter or character.
 The `strtok`
-  function can actually take in multicharacter strings as its delimiter.
+  function can actually take in multi-character strings as its delimiter.
 However, when this is done, the
   function doesn't look for the first occurence of the exact character pattern when gettin the token; it looks
   for the first occurence of any of the characters passed into the `delim` argument.
   ```